-Nancy Bramley Hiebert, a lay member of the Commission, is a private health care consultant.
-She was chief operating officer of Preventive Cardiology P.A., a Lawrence medical practice, until its recent acquisition.
+Dr. Nancy Bramley Hiebert, a lay member of the Commission, is a private health care consultant and is manager of community affairs at Mt.
+Oread Medical Center, Lawrence.
 Dr. Hiebert earned three academic degrees from the University of Kansas: a bachelor's degree in nursing in 1963 and a masters and doctorate in educational psychology and research in 1977 and 1982, respectively.
 She received an M.B.A. from the Executive Fellows Program at Rockhurst College in 1989.
 She served on the Douglas County Commission from 1983 to 1991, and chaired that commission from 1985 to 1987.
-Currently, she is a member of the Board of Directors at the Douglas County Bank in Lawrence, and was recently appointed to the Seventh Judicial District Nominating Commission.
+Currently, she is a member of the Board of Directors at the Douglas County Bank in Lawrence and serves on the Seventh Judicial District Nominating Commission.
 She also serves on the Board of Directors of the Research Institute at the University of Kansas Medical Center and the Advisory Board of the School of Nursing at the University of Kansas.
 Dr. Hiebert has served on the Commission on Judicial Qualifications since March 1992.